EYanaga/BucketList/README.md

 - Two lists: **TO DO** and **ACCOMPLISHED**
 - Real-time sync via Firebase Firestore
 - Deployed with Firebase Hosting
-- 1980s look: neon colors, pixel font, dark backgrounds, retro buttons
+- Mountain look: soft gradients, nature-inspired colors, and mountain graphics

 ---